 Rancor (Ex): A berserker is in a constant state of readiness, able to burst into a bloody frenzy at a moment’s notice.
 The rancor ability further extends the power of the normal frenzy ability.
 A berserker with rancor who frenzies gains one additional attack per round and an additional +2 bonus to Strength.
 The additional attack is at the berserker’s base attack bonus -5.
 The berserker also suffers an additional -4 penalty to AC on top of that already in place due to the normal use of frenzy.
 A berserker has no choice in using rancor.
 If the berserker frenzies, this special ability automatically comes into effect.

 Ronso’s Grip (Ex): The berserker has learned how to wield larger weapons in a single hand.
 He can wield two-handed melee weapons as if they were one-handed melee weapons, and wield one-handed melee weapons as if they were light weapons.
+The benefits of this ability doesn’t stack with the effects of powers, abilities, and spells that change the subject’s size category.

 Surge (Ex): The berserker’s ability to wade headfirst into combat reaches new levels of destruction and mayhem.
-As a full attack action, the berserker must move in a straight line at his full movement, attacking anything within reach (friend or foe) along that path.
-During a surge, he must attack up to a number of targets equal to his berserker level.
+As a full attack action, the berserker must move in a straight line at his full movement, attacking anything with melee attacks within reach (friend or foe) along that path.
+During a surge, he must attack up to a number of targets equal to his beastmaster level.
 He may not attack a target more than once during a surge.
 Each time a berserker uses surge, he suffers 1d4 points of Strength damage.
 This damage only takes effect once the frenzy has ended.

 Deathless Frenzy (Ex)

-This ability replaces beast shape.
+This ability replaces beast shape and no escape.

 Greater Frenzy (Ex)